 Widely known for its vibrant, creative culture and hip atmosphere, Portland is also one of the most eco-friendly cities in the country’s Pacific Northwest region.
 Ever since the early ‘60s, Portland has garnered a reputation for being a countercultural capital of progressive values – that cultural bearing has led in part to the city’s positive environmental outlook.

 Back in 1971, Oregon became the first state to legislate refundable deposits on bottles and cans, this is purported to have evolved into the common initiative of recycling.
 Portland is also a city that encourages cycling and offers more than 300 miles worth of bike lanes.

 Our Americas Portfolio…

 As the world’s most trusted provider of corporate housing, our property portfolio spans all across the globe.
 Our aim is to make business travel as straightforward as possible by streamlining the way in which temporary housing is sourced and provided.
-For more information on our Americas inventory, click here.
+For more information on our Americas inventory of furnished apartments, click here.